louis-lam1304/JobAdderTest/README.md

 Below is my thought process / tasks I thought I might share on how I might tackle this problem.
 At this time, I've already conceptually thought on how to build the solution.
 It's now a matter of learning and building.
 It will evolve over time and it probably won't be in order upon completion of this coding challenge.

-Since this is my first ASP.NET Core Web Application w/ Angular project, in between these tasks are probably a lot of googling and reading articles on how to tackle said problem.
+Since this is my first ASP.NET Core Web Application w/ Angular project, in between these tasks are probably a lot of googling and reading articles on how to tackle a problem.
 All this will come more fluidly with time and experience.
 - start visual studio boilerplate project for ASP.NET Core Web Application/Angular project